imakris/glatter/README.md

 ### Windows character encoding

 Handles UNICODE and MBCS builds.
-The generator assumes UNICODE by default; on non-UNICODE builds, the `GLATTER_WINDOWS_MBCS` switch is automatically set unless you define it yourself.
+The generator assumes UNICODE by default; on non-UNICODE builds, the `GLATTER_WINDOWS_MBCS` switch is automatically set unless defined otherwise.
 This keeps TCHAR handling correct without extra setup.

 ### Regenerating headers (optional)

 Two headers are meant for power users:

 * `glatter_config.h` Feature/platform switches.
-Define `GLATTER_USER_CONFIGURED` and set your own `GLATTER_*` macros to opt out of the defaults.
+Define `GLATTER_USER_CONFIGURED` and set custom `GLATTER_*` macros to opt out of the defaults.
 * `glatter_platform_headers.h` The list of API headers glatter should use.
-If you edit this, re‑run the generator.
+If this is edited, re‑run the generator.

 1. Place target API headers under `include/glatter/headers/`.
 2. Add the bundle to `glatter_platform_headers.h` (one `#include` per line, no trailing comments).